Polynomials with exponents in compact convex sets and associated weighted extremal functions -- Fundamental results: Regularity of Siciak-Zakharyuta functions

 In order to preserve the classes $\L^S(\C^n)$ for a compact convex $S\subset \R^n_+$ with $0\in S$ it is natural to choose $G$ as the group of invertible diagonal matrices.
-This group can be identified with $\C^{*n}$ with coordinate wise multiplication, so it is natural to choose $\mu$ as the Lebesgue measure $\lambda$ on $\C^n$.
+This group can be identified with $\C^{*n}$ with coordinate wise multi\-pli\-cation, so it is natural to choose $\mu$ as the Lebesgue measure $\lambda$ on $\C^n$.

 In the following text we allow us a slight abuse of notation by identifying a vector denoted by a lower case letter with a diagonal matrix denoted by the corresponding upper case letter.
-Thus we identify the vector $a\in \C^n$ with the diagonal matrix $A$ with diagonal $a$ and in particular the vector $\mathbf 1$ with the identity matrix $I$.
+Thus, we identify the vector $a\in \C^n$ with the diagonal matrix $A$ with diagonal $a$ and in particular the vector $\mathbf 1$ with the identity matrix $I$.
 We define

-where we choose a function $\psi\in C^\infty_0(\C^n)$, rotationally symmetric in each variable with $\int_{\C^n}\psi\, d\lambda=1$, and set $\psi_\delta(z)=\delta^{-2n}\psi((z-{\mathbf 1})/\delta)$.
+where we choose a function $0\leq \psi\in \mathcal C^\infty_0(\C^n)$, rotationally symmetric in each variable with $\int_{\C^n}\psi\, d\lambda=1$, and set $\psi_\delta(z)=\delta^{-2n}\psi((z-{\mathbf 1})/\delta)$.
 By the Fubini-Tonelli theorem $R_\delta\colon \Loneloc(\C^n)\to \Loneloc(\C^n)$ and $R_\delta u\to u$ in the $\Loneloc$ topology as $\delta\to 0$ and with local uniform convergence for $u\in {\mathcal C}(\C^n)$.
-Furthermore, $R_\delta\colon \PSH(\C^n)\to \PSH(\C^n)$ .
+Furthermore, $R_\delta\colon \PSH(\C^n)\to \PSH(\C^n)$.
 This implies that if $u\in \L^S(\C^n)$ then $R_\delta u\in \L^S(\C^n)$, more precisely, if $u\leq c_u+H_S$, Proposition \ref{prop:3.2} implies

 where $C=\sup_{w\in \supp \psi}\|w\|_\infty$.
 The linear map $\C^n\to \C^n$, $A\mapsto Az$, has the Jacobi determinant $|z_1\cdots z_n|^2$, so for every $z\in \C^{*n}$ and corresponding matrix $Z$ with $z$ on the diagonal we have